PressForward/pressforward/notes.md

 - Nominations
 - Shared "Amplification Effect"?
 - Could also make connection with google analytics
-- Facebook, Share to Email, Post to Tumblr, Pintrest
+- Facebook, Share to Email, Post to Tumblr, Pinterest
 - Create a variable that will save all shares.
 - Post from email -- using API and If This then that workflow.
 - Item Read (opened in All Content)